GIGABOOST.AI

 Why Is Choosing Between 506(b) and 506(c) Harder Than It Looks?

-The promise of 506(c) is the ability to reach the "unreachable" investor—those outside your immediate personal network.
-However, the barrier isn't the law; it's the Compliance-to-Conversion Loop.
+Choosing between 506(b) and 506(c) is harder than it looks because the legal freedom of general solicitation is immediately undermined by the Compliance-to-Conversion Loop.
+The promise of 506(c) is the ability to reach the "unreachable" investor — those outside your immediate personal network.
+But the barrier isn't the law; it's execution.

 What Is the Framework for Scaling Your 506(c) Raise?

-Platforms like GIGABOOST.AI automate this by ranking candidates from a database of 340,000+ investor profiles.
-This is what GIGABOOST.AI's matching engine scores across 25 factors—including stage, sector, check size, thesis, and geography—before surfacing any name.
+Based on GIGABOOST.AI's database of verified investors, the matching engine ranks candidates from a pool of 340,412+ profiles across 25 factors — including stage, sector, check size, thesis, and geography — before surfacing any name.
 Instead of 5,000 "maybe" leads, you get the 50 who are mathematically predisposed to like your deal.

 • 8-Dimension AI Pitch Deck Review: Use AI to find narrative leaks in your deck before an investor does.